THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 WHY OFF-WHITE CABINETS ARE TRICKY

-- they will GREATLY limit you in your paint color choice for your walls (you’ll learn why in the previously mentioned blog post)
+• They’ll GREATLY limit you in your paint color choice for your walls (you’ll learn why in the previously mentioned blog post).

-That said, I totally understand if you’re not swayed and can’t wait to pick the PERFECT off-white paint color for your home.
-Keep in mind, I have light-depth cabinets in my OWN home, so I get it – I’m preachin’ to my own personal choir!
+That said, I understand if you’re not swayed and can’t wait to pick your kitchen’s PERFECT off-white paint color.
+Remember, I have light-depth cabinets in my OWN home, so I get it (and they’re gray, so they’re a DOUBLE-WHAMMY in the trend-related world).
+This means that I’m preachin’ to my own choir (and they are WAY off-key); however, I chose colors I love, and that’s what matters to me!

 1. SHERWIN WILLIAMS AGREEABLE GRAY 7029